Linn 9000

 The Linn 9000 is an electronic musical instrument manufactured by Linn Electronics as the successor to the LinnDrum.
-It was introduced in 1984 at a list price of $5,000, ($7,000 fully expanded) and about 1100 units were produced.
+It was introduced in 1984 at a list price of $5,000, ($7,000 fully expanded) and about 1,100 units were produced.

 It combined MIDI sequencing and audio sampling (optional) with a set of 18 velocity and pressure sensitive performance pads, to produce an instrument optimized for use as a drum machine.
 It featured programmable hi-hat decay, 18 digital drum sounds, a mixer section, 18 individual 1/4" outputs, an LCD display, 6 external trigger inputs and an internal floppy disk drive (optional).
-The Linn 9000 had innovative and groundbreaking features and would influence many future drum machine designs.
-But chronic software bugs led to a reputation for unreliability and contributed to the eventual demise of Linn Electronics.
+Despite possessing innovative and groundbreaking features and influencing many future drum machine designs, chronic software bugs led to a reputation for unreliability, and ultimately contributed to the eventual demise of Linn Electronics.

-The Linn 9000 was used on many recordings throughout the 1980s, including international hits such as The Pointer Sisters' "Automatic", Divine's "You Think You're a Man", "Give It Up", "I'm So Beautiful", "Show Me Around" and "T Shirts and Tight Blue Jeans" and Rick Astley's "Together Forever".
+The Linn 9000 was used on many recordings throughout the 1980s, including international hits such as Stacey Q's "Two of Hearts", Divine's "You Think You're a Man", "Give It Up", "I'm So Beautiful", "Show Me Around" and "T Shirts and Tight Blue Jeans", Eric Carmen's "Hungry Eyes", and Rick Astley's "Together Forever".
+Michael Lloyd also used it in videos from the hit children's video series Kidsongs in 1986 and 1987.

 The Linn 9000 would get a new lease on life when Forat Music and Electronics purchased Linn's remaining assets, fixed all of the bugs, added new features and dubbed it the Forat F9000.